monkeyzxr/2D-Tetris/README.md

 Created by Xiangru Zhou
 ****************************************************

 My Game of Tetris!
-(DO NOT COPY IT FOR SCHOOL HOMEWORK!)
+(DO NOT COPY IT FOR SCHOOL HOMEWORK!
+The professor knows everything, seriously!)

 ****************************************************
 7 different falling shapes are composed of 4 squares.